elileinkram/_feedstack_web/README.md

 Upload your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper).

-[Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed based on the new implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
+[Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed based on the new algorithm.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).